Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 0 is cbc mode
 1 is ctr mode

-Not interested in the value of this field, if Encryption method filed value is 0.
+Not interested in the value of this field, if Encryption method field value is 0.

 ##### File path